sampsyo/cs6120/content/blog/2019-10-23-AutoVectoring/index.md

 The primary reason a loop is not vectorizable is due to *flow-dependencies*.
 A flow-dependency is when a variable uses information from the pervious iteration of a loop, such as when a value is loaded from an array position that was written to in the previous iteration of the loop.
 To detect this, we use the fact that indexing into an array is typically done by adding an offset to the base pointer of an array.
 We are able to find the variables representing array pointers by examing load and store instructions' arguments, and then we use information from our reaching definitions analysis to check whether those variables are computed each iteration as an addition of a constant and another variable.

-Since our vector load/store instructions accesses four consecutive values, we also need to enforce that the non-constant variable is the induction variable, and also that the induction variable must increment or decrement by exactly 1 every iteration.
+Since our vector load/store instructions access four consecutive values, we also need to enforce that the non-constant variable is the induction variable, and also that the induction variable must increment or decrement by exactly 1 every iteration.
 This ensures that arrays are always accessed sequentially.

 The number of iterations can be computed from the bound variable, the condition variable, and the initial value of the induction variable, and this number allows us to find array lengths since arrays are sequentially accessed per iteration.
 With the base array pointers and array lengths, we can now check that arrays do not overlap, which then proves that they cannot have flow-dependencies as each array location can only be accessed once in the duration of the loop.